unm-historiography/2016-fall/new-historiography/Morin-group2.md

 And regardless, we need to agree on one or more themes; that's what we're trying to fix.
 Even if we can't all *agree on a conclusion*, we must be having the same *discussion*.

 Another issue we have to address is "What time periods?", if we do use chronlogy to frame our writing.
 Kelley made certain divisions of time-do we honor that?
 Modify it slightly?
 The question does not apply if we jump off the mountain entirely, of course, and don't bother with time periods.

+As a note, this works with either a website or a book.
+A website could be organized with pages instead of chapters, but deal withthe same material.
+I have no other contribution to that discussion.